Place in shopping cart. Use Coupon Code “NEEMOIL” during checkout for a $8.50 discount.

-Neem Oil and Neem leaves have been used in skin care for thousands of years.
-It is a highly treasured oil in India and is used extensively in Ayurvedic medicine for many skin issues.
+Neem Oil has been used in skin care for thousands of years.
+It is highly treasured in India and is used extensively in Ayurvedic medicine for many skin issues.
 We are now seeing Neem Oil rise in popularity across Europe and more recently, in the United States.

 What Is Neem?